launchdarkly/dotnet-server-sdk-redis/README.md

 For more information, see also: [Using a persistent data store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).

-Version 3.0.0 and above of this library works with version 6.0.0 and above of the LaunchDarkly .NET SDK.
-For earlier versions of the SDK, use the latest 1.x release of this library.
+Version 4.0.0 and above of this library works with version 7.0.0 and above of the LaunchDarkly .NET SDK.
+For earlier versions of the SDK, see the changelog for which version of this library to use.

 It has a dependency on StackExchange.Redis version 2.0.513.
 If you are using a higher version of StackExchange.Redis, you should install it explicitly as a dependency in your application to override this minimum version.